menu

 Setting & Lifestyle

-Miamitown’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Miamitown’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Being a small town, Miamitown does not have a public transit system used by locals to get to and from work.